jwhitehorn/pi_piper/README.md

 up or pull down.
 This is important if you use open-collector sensors which have floating output in some states.

-You can set resistors when creating a pin passing a :pull parameter (which can be :up, :down or :off, which is the default).
+You can set resistors when creating a pin by passing a :pull parameter (which can be :up, :down or :off, which is the default).

 ```ruby